The One Major Symptom of Gout You Shouldn't Ignore

 What is gout?

-Gout is a form of arthritis that causes sudden, severe episodes of pain, tenderness, redness, warmth and swelling of the joints.
+A gout is a form of arthritis that causes sudden, severe episodes of pain, tenderness, redness, warmth and swelling of the joints.
 It most commonly affects the big toe, but may also affect the ankle, hand, wrist, or elbow.

 Gout is often associated with other medical conditions such as kidney disease, high blood pressure, obesity and heart disease.
 It is the most common type of inflammatory arthritis in men over the age of 40.
 Women are usually protected from gout until after menopause.